smtp2go-oss/wordpress-plugin/README.txt

 Yes, the SMTP2GO WordPress plugin uses SMTP2GO’s API to deliver emails and get statistics.
 Creating an account on SMTP2GO quick and simple - [sign up here](https://www.smtp2go.com/).

-Once logged into your account and completed the required setup steps, you can get an API Key (Sending > API Keys) which you’ll need to get the plugin up and running.
+Once logged into your account and you have completed the required setup steps, you can get an API Key (Sending > API Keys) which you’ll need to get the plugin up and running.

 = How much will it cost me? =